AmKreta/chatApp/README.md

 #### Project Live @ - [https://chat-app-client-1234.herokuapp.com/](https://chat-app-client-1234.herokuapp.com/)

 ## Instructions
- - Use username- test pass- test or username- Amk pass- Amk
  - if you're testing from same machine , open both account in same browser using incognito mode or you wont be able to video call.

 ## Features:-